Configure Wing FTP Server with a router or firewall.

 3. Forward port 21 to the Wing FTP Server at IP 192.168.1.123.

-4. Also forward the PASV port range (like 1024-1074) to 192.168.1.123.
-This is necessary so that when the FTP client issues a PASV mode command to Wing FTP Server, the server will open a data channel for the client.
+4. Also, forward the PASV port range (like 1024-1074) to 192.168.1.123.
+This is necessary so that the server will open a data channel for the client when FTP client issues a PASV mode command to Wing FTP Server.

 5. If you have Implicit SSL enabled on your Wing FTP Server, you should also forward port 990 to 192.168.1.123.

-7. Save the configuration and it will take effect immediately.
+7. Save the configuration, and it will take effect immediately.
 For some routers, you may need to switch off the power and restart again.